sdawnchen/BARTlet/README.md

 # Overview

 This is the code and data for "The discovery and comparison of symbolic magnitudes" (Chen, Lu, & Holyoak, 2014, *Cognitive Psychology*).
-You can read the paper [here](https://www.researchgate.net/publication/260218564_The_discovery_and_comparison_of_symbolic_magnitudes).
+You can download the paper [here](http://www.dawnchen.info/papers/BARTlet_Cog_Psych_2014.pdf).
 This version of the BARTlet model includes code to:

 1. Run RankSVM
 2. Learn one-place predicates using the weights learned by RankSVM as an empirical prior